Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Awesome DevOps & System & Tech.md

 - [3os Project](https://3os.org/) - Collocation of technical documentation and guides for devops, developers, pentesters, systems administrators and other IT professionals.
 - [Alibaba Cloud](https://www.alibabacloud.com/blog/): The blog page of Alibaba that provides a great insightful, diverse topics and great articles to approach 🌟 **(Recommended)**
 - [Digital Ocean Community](https://www.digitalocean.com/community) - Community offers thousands of tutorials, videos, and answers to questions on a wide range of topics
+- [DZone](https://dzone.com/) - one of the world's largest online communities and leading publisher of knowledge resources for software engineering professionals
 - [Hackaday](https://hackaday.com/) - Fresh Hacks Every Day
 - [Hackaday.io](https://hackaday.io/) - The world's largest collaborative hardware development community.
 - [HelloGitHub](https://hellogithub.com/en) : Share interesting, entry-level open source projects on GitHub.